 What would you want everyone else to know about kids with hand or thumb differences?

 “Just because someone has a couple of scars or has lost a finger or two, doesn’t mean they can’t do stuff as well as you.
 You can still trust them with jobs that need to be done, big or small, like cooking or playing goalie.”

 When 15-year-old Ashton Meuret broke the middle knuckle on the ring finger of her left hand, she turned to Christine Cheng, MD, pediatric hand surgeon, for help.
 After surgery and rehabilitation, this highly competitive gymnast is back in action again.

-Chief, Section of Hand Surgery; Pediatric Hand Surgeon; Clinical Assistant Professor of Orthopaedic Surgery, University of Missouri-Kansas City School of Medicine; Clinical Assistant Professor of Orthopaedic Surgery, University of Kansas School of Medicine
+Section Chief, Hand Surgery; Clinical Assistant Professor of Orthopedic Surgery, University of Missouri-Kansas City School of Medicine; Clinical Assistant Professor of Orthopedic Surgery, University of Kansas School of Medicine